Natural Healing and Cancer Coexistence: A Paradigm Shift in Treatment

 The language of oncology is slowly changing.
 The rhetoric of “going to war” with cancer is giving way — in the research literature if not yet in clinical culture — to frameworks of management, chronicity, and sustainable control.
 This shift reflects real clinical and biological insight:

 From the perspective of Korean medicine, this convergence is not surprising.
-The classical principle that we treat the person, not the disease — 치인불치병(治人不治病) — has always prioritized systemic resilience over pathogen-specific elimination.
+The classical principle that we treat the person, not the disease — 치인불치병(治人不治病) — has always prioritized systemic resilience alongside pathogen-specific elimination.
 Modern oncology is arriving at a similar conclusion through a different route.

 5. What This Means for Patients: Practical Implications